 Below are some of the measures adopted in this operation to reduce the statistical burden:

-- Internet completion is encouraged by electronic questionnaires with questions, flows and validations adapted to the respondent Legal Unit, which facilitates completion and improves the quality of data collected.
-The designs of the questionnaires for the internet are approached in a way that they can avoid or at least minimise later re-contact with the respondents.
+Internet completion is encouraged by electronic questionnaires with questions, flows and validations adapted to the respondent Legal Unit, which facilitates completion and improves the quality of data collected.
+Online questionnaire designs are designed in such a way that repeated contact with respondents can be avoided or at least reduced.

-- For the Trade and Services sectors, the UFAES project (Use of Administrative Sources for Economic Surveys) has been implemented since reference year 2012, whereby part of the sample of Services or Trade (alternately, each year) is estimated from administrative data, so the number of Enterprises required to fill out the questionnaires has reduced by approximately 16,000 units per year.
-Until 2014, this sample reduction for direct collection was applied biennially to the Annual Services Survey, and in alternate years, to the Annual Trade Survey, but since the implementation of the Integration Project of structural surveys, with its subsequent sample reformulation, it has become possible to apply the reduction to the two sectors without the need to alternate.
+For the trade and services sectors, the UFAES project (Acronym for Utilización de Fuentes Administrativas para Encuestas Económicas: Use of Administrative Sources for Economic Surveys) has been implemented since the year of Reference 2012, whereby approximately 16,000 sample units (M sample group) are estimated each year from administrative data, so the number of Legal Units required to fill out the questionnaires has been reduced.
+Until 2014, this reduction in the sample for direct collection was applied biennially to the service sector and, in the alternate years, to the trade sector.
+Since the implementation of the Integration Project of the Structural Business Statistics, with its consequent sample reformulation, it has been possible to apply the reduction annually to the two sectors without the need for alternation.

 - 16.1Cost and burden